yash-ahir/passman/README.md

 # PassMan

-PassMan is a simple password manager written in Python.
+PassMan is a simple, cross platform password manager written in Python.

   - AES(CBC Mode) for password encryption.
   - Passwords are stored in MongoDB.